knight0x07/Lnk2Vbs/README.md

 # Lnk2Vbs

-Python script that embeds VBS into LNK and when executed runs the VBS script from within.
+A Python script that embeds VBS into LNK and when executed runs the VBS script from within.

 #Screenshots